 The “System File Checker (SFC)” is another built-in repair tool that can automatically scan for and repair corrupted and missing system files on your Windows 10/11 PC.

 To run these repair tools, go to the Start menu and type CMD.
 From the search result, right-click “Command Prompt” and select “Run as administrator.”
 In the command prompt, enter the following commands followed by an Enter key after each line of command:

 The scans may take some time to complete.
 Enter the second command only after the first scanning is completed.
 When the repairs are completed, reboot your computer and try to run Windows Update again.

-Beside these repair tools, you may want to run a full virus and malware scan using your antivirus software or Windows Defender.
-Malware or virus could also be the cause of why your Windows Update couldn’t run or Windows Update troubleshooter not working in Windows 10.
+Besides these repair tools, you may want to run a full virus and malware scan using your antivirus software or Windows Defender.
+Malware or a virus could also be the cause of why your Windows Update couldn’t run or why the “Windows Update Troubleshooter” isn’t working in Windows 10/11.
 Run a full system scan to check for possible threats and remove them, then retry Windows Update again.

 Run update using Windows 10/11 Media Creation Tool

 If the Windows Update Troubleshooter fails to fix your problem, and you still can’t update your Windows 10/11, the last resolution would be to run an update using the Windows 10/11 Media Creation Tool.
 This tool allows you to create installation media, such as a USB drive or DVD, to install or upgrade to Windows 10/11.
 It can also be used to do an in-place upgrade of your current Windows installation, which may help fix update-related issues.